shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

 ## Duplicating an OpenStruct

 I had quite a hard time of figuring out what the following function was doing.
+I tried really hard to call it from the console.. :/

 {% codeblock .initialize_copy.rb %}
  def initialize_copy(orig)